4 steps that can successfully remove inquiries from your credit report

-Well, no one can put a concrete number on how many credit inquiries is too many.
-If you’re concerned about the number of inquiries on your credit history, the first step is to get a free copy of your credit report.
+There is no concrete number of how many credit inquiries is too many.
+If you’re concerned about the number of inquiries on your credit report, the first step is to get a free copy of your credit reports.
 It’s not so much about the number of inquiries, but more so the time between them.

 For example, if you’ve applied for five credit cards in a period of three months and have five hard inquiries as a result, it’s likely to be considered as a negative detail on your report.
-In contrast, having five hard credit inquiries listed over a period of five years will have far less of an impact, or sometimes none at all.
+In contrast, having five hard credit inquiries listed over a period of five years will have far less of an impact – or perhaps no impact at all.

-So if you looked at your credit report and you think the number of credit inquiries listed could have a negative impact on your credit, you can start to improve your credit score in other ways:
+If you’ve looked at your credit report and think the number of credit inquiries listed could have a negative impact on your credit score, you can start to improve your credit score in other ways.

 - Limit new applications.
 Keep the number of credit inquiries on your report down by only applying for cards and loans when it’s necessary.
 Applying for one account at a time and waiting a few months between applications can keep inquiries to a minimum.

 - Pay your accounts by the due date.
-Information about late payments can also have a negative impact on your credit report, so always aim to make payments by the due date on your statements.
+Information about late payments can have a negative impact on your credit score, so always aim to make payments by the due date on your statements.

 - Settle outstanding debts.
-If there are debts you can afford to pay off now, doing so could help show lenders you’re responsible with money — and save you some cash that would have been paid on interest.
+If there are debts you can afford to pay off now, doing so could help show lenders you’re responsible with money — and save you some cash that would have otherwise been paid toward interest charges.

-It’s good practice to monitor your credit report frequently to make sure there’s no sneaky person in the shadows damaging your creditworthiness by making false inquiries in your name.
+It’s good practice to monitor your credit report frequently to make sure there are no unauthorized inquiries that could damage your creditworthiness.

 More guides on Finder